mahmoudmohamedramadan/Backend-Roadmap/README.md

 [Laravel 7 Basics tutorials](https://youtube.com/playlist?list=PLe30vg_FG4OSCTUv3XIkwH--cK2D7rfJJ)

-> You may ask why should I learn more than one version of Laravel, what if I learn the latest version ONLY?
-My answer is that learning more than one version gives you more experience.
-In addition, every version contains its new features ONLY, and this makes you ignore the old version's features.
+> You might be wondering, *"Why should I learn more than one version of Laravel?
+What if I focus only on the latest version?"* The answer is that learning multiple versions broadens your experience.
+While each new version of Laravel introduces exciting features, it can also cause you to overlook valuable functionality or concepts from older versions.
+By exploring different versions, you'll gain a deeper understanding of the framework's evolution, making you a more adaptable and well-rounded developer.

 #### Livewire: Sarthak Shrivastava

-Here you'll learn `Livewire` framework, that makes building dynamic interfaces simple, without leaving the comfort of Laravel 🤯
+Here you'll learn the `Livewire` framework, that makes building dynamic interfaces simple, without leaving the comfort of Laravel 🤯

 [Laravel Livewire Full Course](https://www.youtube.com/playlist?list=PLe30vg_FG4OQ8b813BDykoYz95Zc3xUWK)

-> This step is optional, but I recommend learning `Livewire` as it'll relieve you from AJAX problems, also you may like to use [Alpine.js](https://alpinejs.dev/) because it's a very lightweight Javascript framework.
-If you'd like to learn `Vue.js` you can watch [Vue.js Tutorials & Examples](https://youtube.com/playlist?list=PLDoPjvoNmBAzDuaT7kEURZQbw9dQHepK9).
+> This step is optional, but I recommend learning `Livewire`, **which helps you avoid** AJAX-related issues. **You might also want to consider** using [Alpine.js](https://alpinejs.dev/), as it's a very lightweight JavaScript framework.
+If you're interested in learning `Vue.js`, you can check out [Vue.js Tutorials & Examples](https://youtube.com/playlist?list=PLDoPjvoNmBAzDuaT7kEURZQbw9dQHepK9).

 ### 🐲 Advanced Level